ifnesi/http-sink-demo/README.md

 ![image](docs/topic-stock_trade.png)

 ### `http_sink` (HTTP Sink Connector)
-It submit a POST request to `http://http-server:8888/api/webhook` for every message published to the topic `stock_trade`, but that connector can also be configured in a batched mode.
+It will submit a POST request to `http://http-server:8888/api/webhook` for every message published to the topic `stock_trade`, but that connector can also be configured in a batched mode.

 ![image](docs/http_config.png)

 ### HTTP Server
-An HTTP server will process the POST requests to `http://http-server:8888/api/webhook` and have the data saved to a local in-memory queue.
+An HTTP server will process the POST requests sent to `http://http-server:8888/api/webhook` and have the data saved to a local in-memory queue.
 When accessing the server (http://localhost:8888) the messages will be off-loaded from the queue and displayed on a text box.

 ![image](docs/http-server.png)